Skip to Content

 Additionally, pursuing a no-fault divorce can save time, money, and emotional strain compared to fault-based divorces.
 It promotes a smoother and more efficient process, especially when couples are willing to work together and reach agreements through mediation or collaboration.

-What is the 10 Year Rule in Divorce in Texas?
+What is the 10-Year Rule in Divorce in Texas?

-In Texas, the likelihood of a court ordering spousal maintenance increases for couples married at least ten years.
+In Texas, the likelihood of a court ordering spousal maintenance increases for couples married for at least ten years.
 The duration of a marriage can affect a court's decision on spousal maintenance.
 The spouse seeking alimony must also have made efforts to earn enough income or develop skills during the divorce to meet their needs.

 Choosing the Appropriate Divorce Approach